EdoardoCocconi/Self-Driving_Car_Nanodegree/Project 5 - Extended Kalman FIlters/README.md

 ## Results WITH Sensor Fusion

 In this section laser and radar data have been fused to produce position and velocity estimates.
-Fusing laser and radar data simply means that both of them have been trigger a prediction and measurement update.
+Fusing laser and radar data simply means that both of them trigger a prediction and measurement update.
 Running the extended kalman filter on dataset 1 and 2 yielded the following results for the RMSE:

 RMSE Dataset 1 		    | RMSE Dataset 2               					|
 |:---------------------:|:---------------------------------------------:|